senlin/so-mobile-map-widget/README.md

 You can stop looking, there is none.
 You can adjust all the necessary settings in the widget itself.

-A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions and the link opens in a new tab; if I get complaints about the latter I will make it optional.
+A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions and the link opens in a new tab.

 Please note that the zoom, width and height parameters take a <strong>numerical</strong> value only.

-### After adding the widget, why does it show some place in China?
+### After adding the widget, why does it show some place in the middle of the North Atlantic Ocean?

-Since 2013.12.25 I have added some default values to the widget.
-During the 15 years I lived in Beijing, China, I always loved hiking the wild Great Wall.
-I thought it a fun idea to add one of my favourite spots as a default setting.
+The widget takes default settings, so what better location to choose than the very spot we operate from?
 Just replace the default setting with the address (or the coordinates) of the location you wish to add.
 The same goes for the other default values of the widget.

 ### Do I need a Google Static Maps API-key?